Analysis of Transients in Power Systems

-Register for this online training organized by the University of Wisconsin–Madison.
-The course is set up to have online class lectures and discussions in the mornings and instructor-led hands-on exercises in the afternoon of each day.
+Register for this training organized by the University of Wisconsin–Madison.
+The course is set up to have instructor-led lectures and discussions intertwined with instructor-led hands-on software analysis exercises.

 If you are familiar with power systems, you will benefit.
 The case study approach introduces the various families of transients and allows you to develop understanding on transient phenomena.
 If you already have a background on power system transients, you will still expand your knowledge on various aspects related to transient phenomena and novelties in this field.